Andrei Sakharov

-Andrei Dmitrievich Sakharov (Андрей Дмитриевич Сахаров; 21 May 1921 – 14 December 1989) was a Soviet nuclear physicist, dissident, nobel laureate and activist for nuclear disarmament, peace, and human rights.
+Andrei Dmitrievich Sakharov (Андрей Дмитриевич Сахаров; 21 May 1921 – 14 December 1989) was a Soviet physicist and a Nobel Peace Prize laureate, which he was awarded in 1975 for emphasizing human rights around the world.

+Although he spent his career in physics in the Soviet program of nuclear weapons, overseeing the development of thermonuclear weapons, Sakharov also did fundamental work in understanding particle physics, magnetism, and physical cosmology.
+Sakharov is mostly known for his political activism for individual freedom, human rights, civil liberties and reforms in the Soviet Union, for which he was deemed a dissident and faced persecution from the Soviet establishment.

-He became renowned as the designer of the Soviet Union's RDS-37, a codename for Soviet development of thermonuclear weapons.
-Sakharov later became an advocate of civil liberties and civil reforms in the Soviet Union, for which he faced state persecution; these efforts earned him the Nobel Peace Prize in 1975.
-The Sakharov Prize, which is awarded annually by the European Parliament for people and organizations dedicated to human rights and freedoms, is named in his honor.
+In his memory, the Sakharov Prize was established and is awarded annually by the European Parliament for people and organizations dedicated to human rights and freedoms.

 Biography

-Early life
+Family background and early life

-Sakharov was born in Moscow on May 21, 1921.
-His father was Dmitri Ivanovich Sakharov, a physics professor and an amateur pianist.
-His father taught at the Second Moscow State University.
-Andrei's grandfather Ivan had been a prominent lawyer in the Russian Empire who had displayed respect for social awareness and humanitarian principles (including advocating the abolition of capital punishment) that would later influence his grandson.
-Sakharov's mother was Yekaterina Alekseevna Sofiano, a daughter of the army general Aleksey Semenovich Sofiano.
-Sakharov's parents and paternal grandmother, Maria Petrovna, largely shaped his personality.
-His mother and grandmother were churchgoers; his father was a nonbeliever.
-When Andrei was about thirteen, he realized that he did not believe.
+Andrei Dmitrievich Sakharov was born in Moscow on 21 May 1921, to a Russian family.
+His father, Dmitri Ivanovich Sakharov, was a physics professor at the Second Moscow State University and an amateur pianist.
+His grandfather, Ivan, was a lawyer in the former Russian Empire who had displayed respect for social awareness and humanitarian principles (including advocating the abolition of capital punishment).
+Sakharov's mother, Yekaterina Alekseevna Sofiano, was a daughter of Aleksey Semenovich Sofiano, a general in the Tsarist Russian Army with Greek heritage.

+Sakharov's parents and paternal grandmother, Maria Petrovna, largely shaped his personality; his mother and grandmother were members of the Russian Orthodox Church, although his father was a non-believer.
+When Andrei was about thirteen, he realized that he did not believe in God.
 However, despite being an atheist, he did believe in a "guiding principle" that transcends the physical laws.

-Education and career

-Sakharov entered Physics Department of Moscow State University in 1938.
-Following evacuation in 1941 during the Great Patriotic War (World War II), he graduated in Aşgabat, in today's Turkmenistan.
-He was then assigned to laboratory work in Ulyanovsk.
+After schooling, Sakharov studied physics at the Moscow State University in 1938 and, following evacuation in 1941 during the Eastern Front with Germany, he graduated in Aşgabat in Turkmenistan.
 In 1943, he married Klavdia Alekseyevna Vikhireva, with whom he raised two daughters and a son.
-Klavdia would later die in 1969.
-He returned to Moscow in 1945 to study at the Theoretical Department of FIAN (the Physical Institute of the Soviet Academy of Sciences).
-He received his Ph.D. in 1947.
+They were married until Klavdia's death in 1969.
+In 1945, he joined the Theoretical Department of Physical Institute of the Russian Academy of Sciences under Igor Tamm in Moscow.
+In 1947, Sakharov was successful in defending his thesis for the Doctor of Sciences (lit.
+Doktor Nauk), which covered the topic of nuclear transmutation.